Aug. 16 – Sept. 30, 2001

 They gave us some candy before departing.

 Hitchhiked to Brussels and made it in reasonable time.
 Seems that we are having rather good luck hitchhiking through Europe, considering the size of our backpacks and the fact that I am bringing my laptop along.
 A large enough load to fit into a car.
 So we make it to Brussels, to our first Hash House Harriers’ hosts.
-For those of you who are not familiar with the Hash House Harriers, they are an international group of “drinkers with a running problem”.
+For those of you who are not familiar with the Hash House Harriers, they are an international group of professionals who cannot decide whether they are “joggers with a drinking problem” or “drinkers with a jogging problem”.
 They were started in Malaysia in 1938 by a group of British army dudes.

 They would get together for beers in the Hash House.
 One guy brought up the idea one day that they should start some routine where they would go for a jog and then get together for a beer afterwards.
 Anyway, this idea seems to have caught on and now this volunteer organisation has spread all over the world.
 There seems to be at least one hash group in every city in the world with half a million or more inhabitants.